 [ICAO NAT Doc 007, ¶8.1.5] Regardless of how sophisticated or mature a system is, it is still essential that stringent navigation and cross checking procedures are maintained if Gross Navigation Errors (GNEs) are to be avoided.
-A GNE within NAT Airspace is defined as a deviation from cleared track of 10 NM or more (note the change from ≥ 25 NM post implementation of the RLatSM trials).
-Some of these errors are detected by means of long range radars as aircraft leave oceanic airspace.
-Other such errors may also be identified through the scrutiny of routine position reports from aircraft.
+A GNE within NAT airspace is defined as a deviation from cleared track of 10 NM or more.

 [ICAO NAT Doc 007, ¶14.3.1] The most common causes of lateral navigation errors, in approximate order of frequency, have been as follows: